Amputee can feel objects again with prosthetic arm inspired by Luke Skywalker

 The researchers hope that study participants could take home the arm to use by 2020 or 2021, but federal regulatory approval is pending.

 “One of the first things [Walgamott] wanted to do was put on his wedding ring.
-That’s hard to do with one hand,” says Clark.
+That’s hard to do with one hand,” Clark said.
 “It was very moving.”